WrestleMania XIX: Main event matches

-The next match was a World Heavyweight Championship match between Booker T and Triple H. The match began with Booker in control of Triple H, however, Ric Flair, who was at ringside in Triple H's corner, threw Booker's knee into the steel steps.
-The attack allowed Triple H to work over Booker's leg, as he applied various submission holds onto Booker's leg including the Indian deathlock.
-Booker T retaliated and took control of the match; after he delivered a Harlem Hangover leg drop, Booker grasped his knee in pain, which allowed Triple H to recover and perform a Pedigree to win the match and retain the World Heavyweight Championship.
+The next match was a World Heavyweight Championship match between Booker T and Triple H. The match began with Booker T in control of Triple H, however, Ric Flair, who was at ringside in Triple H's corner, threw Booker T's knee into the steel steps.
+The attack allowed Triple H to work over Booker T's leg, as he applied various submission holds onto Booker T's leg, including the Indian deathlock.
+Booker T retaliated and took control of the match; after he delivered a Harlem Hangover leg drop, Booker T grasped his knee in pain, which allowed Triple H to recover and perform a Pedigree to win the match and retain the World Heavyweight Championship.

-The seventh match was a Street fight between Hulk Hogan and the WWE Chairman, Mr. McMahon.
-Both Hogan and McMahon tested each other's strength in the beginning of the match, until McMahon threw Hogan at ringside.
+The seventh match was a street fight between Hulk Hogan and the WWE Chairman, Mr. McMahon.
+Both Hogan and McMahon tested each other's strength in the beginning of the match, until McMahon threw Hogan out to ringside.
 Hogan then countered a chairshot by McMahon into several of his own, that caused McMahon to bleed profusely from the head.
 Late into the match, Roddy Piper made a shocking appearance as he interfered in the match and hit Hogan with a pipe.
 Hogan however, recovered and delivered a big boot and three running leg drops to McMahon to successfully pin him and win the match.

 The next and final match on the undercard, was the encounter of The Rock and Stone Cold Steve Austin.
 The match began with Austin and The Rock brawling in the ring, which ended up at ringside.
 Throughout the match, The Rock worked over Austin's leg, which included applying a Sharpshooter on Austin.
 The Rock then began to constantly taunt Austin, as he put on his vest and imitated his taunts and mannerisms, which led both to use their finishers with unsuccessful pin attempts.
 Austin performed the Stone Cold Stunner on The Rock for a near-fall, much to Austin's dismay.
 After he failed to win with the People's Elbow, The Rock then performed two Rock Bottoms on Austin for two near-falls.
 The Rock performed a third Rock Bottom on Austin, winning the match.
-This was Austin’s last match until WrestleMania 38 in 2022.
+After the match in the ring, Rock privately thanked Austin for helping him in his career.
+This was Austin's last match until WrestleMania 38 in 2022.
+Many consider this match as the epilogue to the Attitude Era as not only Austin, but The Rock would become a part time performer after his loss the following month to Goldberg at Backlash.